Who We Are

 A Second Merger

 McDonnell Douglas merged with Boeing, which continues to operate significant facilities in St. Louis.
-John F. McDonnell served on the board of Boeing following the merger.
+Following the merger, which created the largest aircraft company at the time, James S. McDonnell’s son John F. McDonnell served on the board of Boeing.
+He had worked in various engineering and then management positions since starting his career at McDonnell Aircraft Corporation in 1961.

 Focus on Philanthropy